THE SOMA STORY

 Member: IASI (International Association of Structural Integrators)

-I come to SOMA from another world of study and work.
+I come to Structural Integration from another world of study and work.
 Taken as a whole, the story makes up a life’s journey home to healing and movement.
-I hold a B.A. from Baylor University in Philosophy and German, a J.D. from the University of Texas, a Massage Technician’s Certificate from the Institute of Psycho-Structural Balancing, and a Certificate in SOMA from the Soma Institute of Neuromuscular Integration®.
+I hold a B.A. from Baylor University in Philosophy and German, a J.D. from the University of Texas, a Massage Technician’s Certificate from the Institute of Psycho-Structural Balancing, and a Certificate in Structural Integration from the Soma Institute of Neuromuscular Integration®.
+Since graduating from the Soma Institute, I have studied with teachers who trained directly with Ida Rolf and have ventured into more specific work (including neurovascular release, ScarWork, other movement modalities) and into completely new areas such as Craniosacral Therapy.
+All of these studies have been part of a quest to understand more about how to help my clients.

 As a child, I was fearless, full of life, and loved to run, climb, play, and dance.
 I loved to move.
 I also loved to work with my hands, finding objects and working to transform them into something beautiful: weaving pine needles into nests, not because anyone taught me, but because pine needles could be woven together to create something new and useful.
 My mother engendered in me an awe of the natural world which developed into a love of science, or perhaps more broadly, a love of observing, engaging, and learning.
 Curiosity.